JackHP/Jekyll-test/_posts/2020-10-09-lessons-learnt-from-making-knives.md

 The beauty of having the parametric CAD model is I could quickly iterate on fixture designs by booleaning out the shape from stock then creating toolpaths.
 I used the same process when designing the box to put the knife in when complete.
 Having this all in one program really helped.

-{% include figure image_path="/assets/images/hot-rolled-steel-coil-1.jpg" alt="Roles of steel"%}
+{% include figure image_path="/assets/images/155.jpg" alt="Knife fixture in the milling machine"%}

 ### Lesson 4: If Quality Matters, Control as Much of the Process as Possible